ElmiraEbrahimi/Blockchain-Based-SensorData-Integration/README.md

 ## Run

+To run the project, do the following steps in order.

-- 1. run mosquitto broker service on default `port 1883`
+- run mosquitto broker service on default `port 1883`

 run the command prompt as an administrator and navigate to your broker installation location

 `net start mosquitto`

--2. run ganache on `localhost:8545`
+- run ganache on `localhost:8545`

-### 3. run Django server:
+- run Django server:

 `cd django_website`